Learning tool

 Lines vs spaces

 Notes sit ON a line (the line goes through the notehead) or IN a space (between two lines).
-This tells you which note it is.

 🔑